cardstack/cardstack/packages/git/README.md

 ### Example configuration

 For example, the configuration below is set in `cardhost/data-sources/default.js`.
-It would use a local git repository for local development, and point to a repository on GitHub once it is deployed to production.
+The Hub has a `default-data-source` relationship that points to `@cardstack/git`.
-Remember, keep your private keys safe and do not commit them!
+The result for this example is that Cards will use a local git repository by default.

 ```js
 let sources = [